boonewh/pathsixdesigns/ReadMe.md

 The following features are planned for upcoming releases:

-- **Projects Tracking**: Keep track of project deadlines.
-- **Leads Management**: Organize and manage potential customers effectively.
+- **Expanded Projects and Leads Tracking**: Track deadlines and get follow-up reminders.
 - **Calendar**: automatically push follow-ups and appoinments.
 Send reminders.
 - **Chat platform**: Real-time communication with the ability to integrate leads into your sales pipeline.